candychang/candychang.github.io/_posts/portfolio/2016-06-23-bernal-heights.markdown

 visualization of problem spots.

 Ailed also wanted to get residents more involved in resolving their own problems.
-Besides hotspot walks, there are also community meetings, park cleanups, and other events that Ailed wanted to easily share with residents.
-She had tried using Nextdoor but found it too time-consuming to manage and too cluttered with other topics to get her information across.
+Besides hotspot walks, there were also community meetings, park cleanups, and other events that Ailed wanted to easily share with residents.
+She had tried using Nextdoor but found it too broad for her needs.

-Based on these conversations with Ailed and Esme, we established three main functionalities of the requested web app:

-* Gather, manage and share hotspot form information
-* Provide a centralized calendar for BHNC and resident-created events
-* Share useful resources with residents in one accessible location

 ### Design Process